 - Get ready for business (Day two of two) - 10 March 2020, 10am - 5pm

 Tickets are free but book fast as places are limited.

 London, N22 6XD - view map location - Wood Green library (external link)

 Taking your first steps into entrepreneurship?
 Looking to make your existing, new business stronger and more sustainable?
 Whatever stage you’re at we’re supporting Haringey Council’s hardworking and ambitious entrepreneurs who either:

 - Have a great idea that can be turned into a successful business, or

 - Have an early-stage (meaning, registered or trading for less than 12 months) small-to-medium enterprise

-The programme is fully-funded.
+The programme is fully-funded by the ERDF.
 So we’re offering it to you absolutely FREE.